If you have submitted an article to the History Unfolded site, you may have questions about a field on step 3 of the submission process: Author/Byline

 If you cannot find a named author, look for a wire service byline.
 It usually appears after the location and date (see next image.)
 It is common to see wire service bylines simply written as “(AP)” or “(UP)” or “(JTA).”

 When you submit articles to the History Unfolded website, please include the byline.
-If the byline is written out as “Associated Press” or “United Press International” please type it as “AP” and “UP” in the field, without parentheses, to help keep the entries consistent in the database.
+If the byline is written out as “Associated Press” or “United Press” please type it as “AP” and “UP” in the field, without parentheses, to help keep the entries consistent in the database.
+If there is a named author, and a wire service organization listed, include both.
+If the article includes information about what job title the named author had with the paper, include this as well.
+For example, if Richard McMurry, the Associated Press war editor, wrote a piece, write: Richard McMurry (AP War Editor).
+Here are some other examples of common situations you may come across:

 Other Author/Byline Resources